thebillkidy/Blog/_drafts/AI/RL/2018-11-25-rl-overview-terminology.md

 # Reinforcement Learning - An Overview of Today

 Reinforcement Learning took big leaps recently, so big that they are being used more and more in production environments (just think about Facebook using RL for its notification push system, or even for optimizing the bandwith in their 360 degree videos) but what are the algorithms powering all of these systems?
 That's what I want to explain in this article.
-Consider this article as a abstract overview of the algorithms and the main difference between them, do not consider this as an in-depth article on every single algorithm out there.
+Consider this article as a abstract overview of the algorithms and the main difference between them, do not consider this as an in-depth article on every single algorithm out there but rather use this as a to-go resource for finding the correct links and terminology.

 > This is not an introduction into Reinforcement Learning, for the introduction feel free to check: https://xaviergeerinck.com/rl-intro